|Elliott Sound Products||Project 71|

 If you don't want to use the phase switch, the Com and N/O (Common and Normally Open) pins can be linked on board to give a non-inverting configuration (note there are two inversions in the circuit).
 Link Com and N/C for inverting operation.
 Phase can be reversed by swapping the speaker leads.

-Because of the DC gain in the circuit, I suggest that you either use a non-polarised cap for C8 as shown, or measure the DC, and determine the correct polarity before this cap is installed.
-Because of the different way opamp inputs are configured, the output will be positive or negative, and I cannot predict which way it will go, since constructors will want to use different opamps in many cases.
+Because of the DC gain in the circuit, I suggest that you would (ideally) use a non-polarised cap for C8.
+In reality, any standard polarised aluminium electrolytic cap will most likely be perfectly alright because the DC offset will never exceed a few hundred millivolts.
+Because of the different way opamp inputs are configured, the output may be positive or negative, and I cannot predict which way it will go since constructors will want to use different opamps.
 For example, the polarity that is correct for a TL072 will be reversed if a 4558 were to be used, since the latter has a bipolar input instead of FETs.
-The exact offset voltage is also difficult to predict, but using the TL072, it should be less than 300mV.
+The exact offset voltage is also difficult to predict, but using the TL072, it should be less than 50mV.
 Other opamps can be expected to be similar.
-Because the circuit has significant DC gain, DC offset is higher than most opamp circuits.
+Because the circuit may have significant DC gain, DC offset is higher than most opamp circuits.

-A polarised electrolytic can be used instead, and these can normally be expected to last forever with reverse polarity, provided the voltage (AC and DC combined) remains less than 100mV at all times.
-It may be necessary to increase the cap value if a polarised electro is used to minimise the voltage across it at very low frequencies.
+A polarised electrolytic can normally be expected to last forever with reverse polarity, provided the voltage (AC and DC combined) remains less than 100mV at all times.
+It may be necessary to increase the cap value if any electro is used to minimise the voltage across it at very low frequencies, as this can create distortion.
+Any capacitor distortion will typically be at least an order of magnitude below that of the subwoofer driver though.

 This circuit was devised to be as cheap as possible to build, which means avoiding close tolerance and/ or odd value components.
 The PCB provides for parallel connection of caps for C1 and C3, and series resistances for R1, R2 and R3, since these will usually be odd values (as shown above).
 This is more convenient than specifying E48 series resistors and trying to obtain often very odd capacitor values.